 Trying to keep a chat going that’s obviously dead in the water won’t make you look or feel good.
 [Read: 12 easy ways to avoid a first impression catastrophe]

 Conversations have to be fun and interesting.
 And conversations get interesting only when the two people conversing have things in common.
 After you’re done with the introductions, you need to try and build the connection so your new friend feels like they have something in common with you.

-Here are 5 things you can talk about that will definitely help find common ground between both of you.
+If you want to keep a conversation going, here are the best things you can talk about that will definitely help find common ground between both of you.

-#3 Beyond work.
 Everyone indulges in a few activities beyond work, be it hobbies or watching movies on weekends.
 As you talk about work, try to involve other activities into your questions by saying something like “your work seems rather hectic, you must be doing something to blow off steam during the weekends…”

 So whatever you ask, find a way to incorporate the question to an answer the person gives.
 [Read: 20 ways to perfect your conversation when you’re on a date]

 There must be something in common between both of you, and that’s always a great way to break the ice or go into something more personal.

-#5 An incident you experienced a few minutes ago.
-Funny incidents or stories are always great icebreakers to have a laugh.
+Funny anecdotes or fresh stories are always great icebreakers to have a laugh.
 Did you experience anything funny, like spilling a drink or tasting something that was revolting a few minutes ago?